 Unlike traditional benchmarking, Peeriosity’s iPollingTM capabilities allow members to very quickly examine this issue in detail, providing a range of experiences and viewpoints that can be reviewed to develop an appropriate and workable answer.
 Tapping into the experience of peers eliminates guesswork and allows members to quickly access the collective experiences of a large community of users who are facing the same challenges.

 Here are a few of the comments from responding companies:

 - We use both a virtual card (created for each candidate) and post-travel reimbursement.
-Currently, our virtual card is limited for use only with hotel bookings.
+Currently, our virtual card is limited to use only with hotel bookings.

 - We are reviewing options to move away from the pure AP route to prepaid or virtual cards.

 Does your company have a separate policy for travel for job candidates?
 How are job candidates reimbursed for their travel expenses?

 Who are your peers and how are you collaborating with them?

 “iPollingTM” is available exclusively to Peeriosity member company employees, with consultants or vendors prohibited from participating or accessing content.
 Members have full visibility of all respondents and their comments.
 Using Peeriosity’s integrated e-mail system, Peer MailTM, members can easily communicate at any time with others who participate in iPolling.